devnoname120/vhbb/README.md

 - icon0.png, startup.png and bg.png must be using indexed palettes.
 - PNG files created in some image editors will cause the .vpk intallation to crash.
 	You may use PNGO to optimise addition PNG files (included under `/tools/`).
-- For some reasons, some PNG files created by GIMP makes the .vpk installation crash.

 ## License